-- 1. The Enobio i.e. the neuroelectrics control box (NECBOX), 10 wire cables with back-ends, electrode font-ends, battery charger, NE headband, NE cap, USB connector. - 2.
+- 1. The Enobio i.e. the Neuroelectrics Control Box (NECBOX), 10 wire cables with backends, electrode font-ends, battery charger, NE headband, NE cap, USB connector. - 2.
 A laptop containing the Enobio software. - 3.
-A computer (laptop or desktop), a television or a portable DVD player on which the silent cartoons can be viewed. - 4.
+A computer (laptop or desktop), a television or a portable DVD player on which the silent cartoons can be viewed.
+A colouring book and crayons in case the child doesn't want to watch the cartoons. - 4.
 A comfortable chair for the mother and child.